apollo

 Pregnancy

-Please inform the doctor if you are pregnant before taking Emquin Syrup.
+Please consult the doctor if you are pregnant before taking Emquin Syrup.
 The doctor may prescribe this medication only if the benefits outweigh the risks.

 bannner image